New Limits on Exotic Muon Interactions Mediated by Axion-Like Particles: Abstract

 \section{Abstract}

-The precise measurement of the muon anomalous magnetic dipole moment (AMDM) $a_\mu$ provides an opportunity for constraining the exotic interactions between muons mediated by new scalar or vector particles.
-Recent progress in both experimental measurements and theoretical predictions of the muon AMDM has reconciled the long-standing tension between them.
-Based on the latest result for the muon AMDM, $\Delta a_\mu =a^{\rm exp}_\mu-a^{\rm SM}_\mu= (38 \pm 63) \times 10^{-11}$, we derive updated constraints on exotic interactions between muons.
+The precise measurement of the muon anomalous magnetic moment $a_\mu$ provides a sensitive probe of exotic interactions between muons mediated by light beyond the Standard Model (BSM) bosons.
+Recent advances in both experiment and theory have largely reconciled the long-standing discrepancy in $a_\mu$.
+Using the latest result, $\Delta a_\mu = a^{\rm exp}_\mu - a^{\rm SM}_\mu = (38 \pm 63) \times 10^{-11}$, we derive updated limits on light BSM boson-mediated exotic muon interactions.

-Dark matter (DM) has been a longstanding unsolved mystery in modern physics.
-Despite its existence being undoubtedly demonstrated by enormous astrophysical and cosmological observations, its particle correspondence, within the framework of quantum field theory—which is the basis of the successful Standard Model (SM)—is yet to be unveiled.
-A bunch of new particles predicted by the theories of the Standard-Model Extension are possible candidates for DM, such as the axion~\cite{svrcek2006JHP}, axion-like particles~\cite{sikivie2021RMP}, $Z^\prime$ boson~\cite{Nobuchika2020PLB}, dark photon~\cite{Holdom1986PLB}, etc. Experimental searches for these new particles take advantage of their interactions with SM particles, such as through exotic-spin-dependent interactions~\cite{tian2025,shu2024,zhang2023a,fadeev2022,stadnik2018,dzuba2017}.
-Although extensive studies have been conducted to search for these exotic interactions among particles such as electrons, neutrons, and protons, less effort has been devoted to muons~\cite{cong2025a}.
-Recently, significant progress has been made in determining the AMDM $a_\mu=(g-2)/2$ of the muon, offering an opportunity to study exotic interactions between muons mediated by these new particles.